 DF, Goiás and Minas Gerais

 The Via 040 toll road system extends for 936.8 km and connects Brazil’s capital Brasília (DF) with Juiz de Fora (MG).
 Of this total, 8.4 km are in the Federal District, 157.3 km in Goiás and 771.1 km in Minas Gerais.
-A total of 702 km will be duplicated over the next five years.
 The concession covers 38 municipalities in a region with more than eight million inhabitants.